When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Tackling Separation Anxieties

-This book helped my child right before the first day of school.
-It’s the story of Chester Raccoon, who doesn’t want to go to school in the forest.
-His mom then shares a little family secret to give reassurance when it’s most needed.
+This book is a lifesaver for the first day of daycare or school.
+It follows Chester Raccoon, who is terrified to leave home and go to school in the forest.
+His mom shares a family secret, the Kissing Hand, to give him reassurance right when he needs it.

 The Snowy Day